stagheartedd/stagheartedd/README.md

 i use the same username on most platforms ~~(staghearted on most, tumblr is stagheartedd.)~~

-my main interests as of lately have been disco elysium, postal franchise, dan vs, and hannibal nbc!
+my main interests as of lately have been disco elysium, postal franchise, cry of fear, and hannibal nbc!

 _more info is on my strawpage, which is linked :3_